bbhopesh/CS425-Distributed-Systems-Machine-Problems/README.md

 # Building
 1. Git clone this repo into a local directory.

+2. cd to project home directory and run sh transfer-binary.sh USERNAME VM_NUMS.
+This shell script will build the application and transfer the built tar file to VM_NUMS of virtual machines assigned to our group(gourp 4).It will also untar the files on the root directory of the VM.
+Note this script requires you to automate login process using ssh-copy-id id@server.
+If you can't automatically login your cluster, then go to step three.
+Otherwise go to step 6.

-2. cd to project home directory and run ./gradlew clean build
+3. run ./gradlew clean build

-3. A build folder will be then created in the home directory. cd to /build/distribution.
+4. A build folder will be then created in the home directory. cd to /build/distribution.
 Use scp to transfer the CS425-MP1.tar file into the VMs you wish to be deployed on

-4. ssh into the virtual machines and untar the CS425-MP1.tar files.
+5. ssh into the virtual machines and untar the CS425-MP1.tar files.
 A lib folder will be created

-5. cd to /lib and run java -cp "*"  edu.illinois.uiuc.sp17.cs425.team4.MP1.CP1 -peerCount <clientNumber> -myName <username> -outputFile <file.txt>.
-Replace <clientNumber> with the number of clients you wish to add and replace <username> with A-J, each corresponding to a VM from g04-01 to g04-10. __The flag -outputFile <file.txt> is optional, if you do not input this option, the message will be print into the terminal__.
+6. cd to /lib and run java -cp "*"  edu.illinois.uiuc.sp17.cs425.team4.MP1.CP2 -peerCount <clientNumber> -outputFile <file.txt>.
+Replace <clientNumber> with the number of clients you wish to add. __The flag -outputFile <file.txt> is optional, if you do not input this option, the message will be print into the terminal__.
 If you input this option, all the message will be written into a text file you specified.
 Replace <file.txt> with a text file name

-6. If you wish to see the messages in real time under a typical chat app user interface, replace the following commands with step 5.
-Otherwise, go to step 7

-	I.type tmux to start a new tmux session

-	II. run java -cp "*"  edu.illinois.uiuc.sp17.cs425.team4.MP1.CP1 -peerCount <clientNumber> -myName <username> -outputFile <file.txt>

-	III. hit ctrl and b at the same time, followed by a double quotation makr ".
-This will split the terminal horizontally for you

-	IV. type tmux swap-pane -U to move the new terminal up

-	V. type tail -f <file.txt>, replace <file.txt> with the file you specified above to display real time chat messages

 7. Repeat step 4-6 on the same number of virtual machines you wish to deploy on and start chatting!